coffe123/qr-addwater/README.md

-Known bug: In the line 13, the mtz file may not contain characters "IOBS,SIGIOBS" but other ones.
+Known bug: In the line 13 of b_factor.py, the mtz file may not contain characters "IOBS,SIGIOBS" but other ones.
 Please change the content correspondingly.